doshiprakshal/CS648-Assignment-2/README.md

 # Vecta Corporation

-With innovative approaches and advanced methodologies, Vecta Corporation provides scalable business solutions to help companies achieve success through revenue increase, cost management, and user satisfaction.
-Our approach stems from the three most important business growth aspects: helping companies reach prospects, assist in converting prospects to customers, and assist in retaining those customers.
-This is accomplished through our interactive solutions and expertise in providing a memorable and positive user experience.
+Vecta Corporation, through creative techniques and advanced methodologies, provides scalable business solutions to assist firms achieve success through revenue growth, cost control, and user pleasure.
+Our methodology is based on the three most critical areas of business growth: assisting organizations in reaching prospects, converting prospects to customers, and retaining those customers.
+Our interactive solutions and skill in generating a memorable and positive user experience enable us to achieve this.

 ## About Us